 Headphone Options

-Here are a few options I work really well.
+Here are a few options I think work really well.
 The first is a set of over-the-ear style headphones.
 Even quite basic headphones can work if they are closed back and create a pretty good seal around the ear.

-The thing about monitoring in a live environment where there’s other noise is that in order to hear what’s happening in the headphones, you need a bit of passive noise reduction, where you’re blocking the sound without any electronic wizardry.
+The thing about monitoring in a live environment where there’s other noise is that in order to hear what’s happening in the headphones, you need a little bit of passive noise reduction, where you’re just blocking the sound without any electronic wizardry.
 This helps so you can focus on what’s happening to your audio recording.

 Open-back headphones are not great for monitoring.
 They don’t only do a poor job of blocking out ambient outside noise, but the sound also bleeds out of the back of the headphones, which can be bad because of sound bleed going back into your microphone.